saaedimam/Vanilla-JS-site-/README.md

 ## Deployment

 1. Run `npm run build` to generate `scripts/config.js` with production values.
-2. Upload the directory to a static host (e.g., Netlify, Vercel, S3).
+2. Upload the directory to a static host (e.g., Replit Static Deployments).
 3. Ensure `.env` is **not** uploaded; only the generated `scripts/config.js` is served.

 ## Notes

-- Professional, accessible, responsive design meeting WCAG 2.1 AA guidelines.
+- Accessible, responsive design meeting WCAG 2.1 AA guidelines.
-- Forms gracefully fall back to `mailto:` when endpoints are not set.
+- Forms gracefully fall back to mailto: when endpoints are not set.
 - API errors are logged to the console and surfaced in the UI.
-- Built with modern web standards for optimal performance and user experience.
+- Hash-based routing for single-page application experience.

-## Credits

-Website developed by **Saeed Imam** for Kattali Textile Ltd.
-- Professional web development and design
-- Modern vanilla JavaScript implementation
-- Responsive and accessible user interface